 - The development of new SMV resistance sources for breeding programs will allow breeders to incorporate SMV-resistance into more soybean cultivars and increase the availability of SMV-resistant commercial varieties.

 Viral pathogens infect soybean wherever it is grown in the world.
 Viral diseases have a significant impact on yield, quality and marketability of soybeans.
 The incidence of a particular viral disease may vary dependent on regions and years.
-Among known near 70 viral pathogens that can infect soybean, soybean mosaic virus (SMV) is the most prevalent one that impedes soybean production.
+There are nearly 70 viral pathogens that can infect soybean; soybean mosaic virus (SMV) is the most prevalent one that impedes soybean production.
 The virus is seed-borne and infection is transmitted by aphids.
-The SMV infection results in mosaic mottling, chlorosis and roughness in leaves; mottling of the seed; and severe reductions in plant growth and seed quality.
+The SMV infection results in mosaic mottling, chlorosis and roughness in leaves, mottling of the seed, and severe reductions in plant growth and seed quality.
 SMV not only causes severe yield losses of infected soybean plants but also increases their susceptibility to other pathogens.
 Moreover, SMV mottling makes seed unacceptable for many of the food-grade markets.
 The introduction and establishment of soybean aphids in North America in 2001 greatly increased the impact of SMV.
 Current genetic resistance was found to be very fragile and it can be easily overcome by SMV isolates.
 New durable genetic resistance is highly demanded to protect soybean production from possible catastrophic SMV outbreaks.